About The Teach Out

 The Teach Out will involve a number of projects.
 These include weekly study gatherings, monthly book gatherings, in depth retreat events for study, communal intentions, and reflection, and maintaining an always growing catalogue of events and resources.
 These will work to support and open the aperture of knowledge & action around anti-racist, community based justice efforts.
 It also takes as its mission increased accessibility for learning, action, and education, for all, always.

-In the spirit of teach ins formed in the mid 1960s, born of community-based desire for change bringing together groups inside an institution to discuss and learn about a matter of importance on a complicated (often social & political) issue, The Teach Out hopes, in part, to model its work.
+In the spirit of teach ins formed in the mid 1960s, born of community-based desire for change bringing together groups inside an institution to discuss and learn about a matter of importance on a complicated (often social or political) issue, The Teach Out hopes, in part, to model its work.

-Yet, instead of teaching INside an institution, The Teach Out hopes to shatter the boundaries of one institution or space as its site; to rupture the notion of one place or space as the site of knowledge.
+Yet, instead of teaching INside an institution, The Teach Out hopes to shatter the boundaries of one institution or space as its site; to rupture the notion of one place or space as the only site of knowledge.
 This project teaches beyond walls, borders, boundaries, and doors of any one school, institution, office, or city hall.
-It will meet in Zoom-land, or in public space, wherever all willing and ready participants access.
+It will meet in Zoom-land, or in public space, wherever all willing and ready participants can find access.
 And, part of its mission will be to advocate for more of that access.

 All are welcome.
 Always.